thedynamiclinker/sudocode/bin/babel.md

 1: Well one of the first things you ever said to me was that languages are a scam.
 This part.

 > 0: Not just the languages.
 Language communities.
 Language conferences.
 Language dot org.
 How to install our Language.
 Language files full of Language code.
 Dot lang files.
-Language commands like `Pumpkin install` or whatever the fuck you kids do these days.
+Language commands like `Pumpkin install` or whatever the f$@k you kids do these days.
 Languages, 1.
 It's all a scam.
 We've got the only language we need right here.

 1: Then you went off on a long sermon about the shell.